Are you seeing a 504 gateway timeout error on your WordPress site?

-Try accessing your website using a different internet connection or use online services to see if your website is down just for you or everyone.
+Try accessing your website using a different internet connection or a different browser.
+Alternatively, use online services to see if your website is down just for you or everyone.

-If it is down just for you, then you need to change your network settings.
+If it is down just for you, then you will need to change your network connectivity settings.
 You can contact your internet service provider or a network admin to troubleshoot the issue for you.